EconomyLens.com

 Related

 Trump, sitting alongside Starmer at the US leader’s luxury golf resort in Turnberry, south of Glasgow, said he was “very disappointed” with Putin over continued strikes against Ukrainian civilian targets.
-He announced that he was reducing an earlier 50-day deadline for Putin to bring the Ukraine conflict to an end to “about 10 or 12 days,” starting immediately.
+He announced that he was reducing an earlier 50-day deadline set on July 14 for Putin to bring the Ukraine conflict to an end to “about 10 or 12 days,” starting immediately.
 “There is no reason in waiting,” Trump said, adding he thought Putin would want to end things quickly.
 “I really felt it was going to end.
 But every time I think it’s going to end he kills people.
 I’m not so interested in talking (to him) anymore,” he added.

+They then flew by Air Force One to Prestwick, near Glasgow, where they boarded the helicopter Marine One to fly to Trump’s other golf resort in Balmedie, Aberdeenshire, northeast Scotland, for a private dinner.
 Their talks came after the United States and the European Union reached a landmark deal to avert a full-blown trade war over tariffs, when EU chief Ursula von der Leyen visited Trump at the resort on Sunday.
 Trump hinted that he would not impose heavy tariffs on British pharmaceuticals.
 “We certainly feel a lot better with your country working on pharmaceuticals for America than some of the other countries,” he told Starmer.
 “With the relationship we have, you would not use that as a cudgel.
 You wouldn’t be using it as a block,” he added.

 © 2024 AFP